richlamdev/tf-github-admin/README.md

-4) If a member collaborator is not a member of a team that is collaborator on the same repo, however is a individual repository collaborator, then add the member to the repository collaborators with the set of permissions assigned.
+4) If a member collaborator is not a member of a team that is collaborator on the same repo, however is a individual repository collaborator, then add the member to the repository collaborators with the permissions assigned.

-Create different types of dynmamic resources based on the above criteria:

-5) If there are no team collaborators, create a resource based on a member name.
-IE:
-github_repository_collaborators.collaborator["repo-name-member-collaborator"]

-_Note, there may be multiple usernames when creating this resource, but only one name will be utililzed in naming this resource._

-6) If there are no member collaborators, create a resource based on a team name.
-IE:
-github_repository_collaborators.collaborator["repo-name-team-collaborator"]

-_Note, there may be multiple teams when creating this resource, but only one name will be utililzed in naming this resource._

 ## Deployment Diagram